Table of Contents

 The pollution produced by power plants and fission plants:

 All power plants produce waste heat, but fission plants produce the most.
-The heat released into a lake, a river or an ocean upsets the balance of life in them.
+The heat released into a lake, a river, or an ocean upsets the balance of life in them.
 Unlike other power plants, nuclear power plants do not produce carbon dioxide.
 But they do produce dangerous radioactive wastes.

 Controlling pollution issues:

-In many countries’ governments have passed laws to control air pollution.
-Some of these laws limit the amount of pollution that, power plants, factories and automobiles are allowed to give off.
+In many countries, governments have passed laws to control air pollution.
+Some of these laws limit the amount of pollution that, power plants, factories, and automobiles are allowed to give off.
 To meet these conditions for automobiles, new cars have catalytic converters.
 These devices convert some polluting gases.
 The use of lead-free petrol has greatly reduced the amount of lead in the air.
 Engineers are working to improve new kinds of car engines that use electricity or energy sources other than diesel and petrol.

-Many individual communities have laws which protect their areas from pollution.
+Many individual communities have laws that protect their areas from pollution.
 Individuals can help to control air pollution simply by reducing the use of cars and other machines that burn fuel.
 Sharing rides and using public transportation are ways to reduce the number of automobiles in use.

-Ans: Flow diagram of an energy converter:
+Flow diagram of an energy converter:

-Energy flow diagrams given below show the energy taken up by an energy converter to transform it into other forms of energy.
+The energy flow diagrams given below show the energy taken up by an energy converter to transform it into other forms of energy.

-Q35: What is meant by the efficiency of a system?
+What is meant by the efficiency of a system?

 OR